What to Do if Your Child is Using Drugs

 Take note of obvious changes to their behavior, appearance and overall health.
-Be aware of the major signs of teen substance abuse.
+Be aware of the major signs of substance abuse.
 Look for alcohol or drug paraphernalia (physical evidence) in their room, their laundry, their school supplies or around the house.
 Some teens are better than others at keeping their habits a secret and covering up their symptoms.
 It’s up to you to be diligent in your observations, without jumping to many conclusions.

 Don’t Do This Yourself

 You’re not a superhero.
 Nobody expects you to be.
 As signs start to build, reach out for help in the matter.
 Assuming you can help your teenager by yourself can be overwhelming in situations like these, and can set you — and more importantly, your teen — up for failure.
 Realize you are not alone, and the challenges ahead can start to appear more and more conquerable.

 - Family friends